Visit UMW! Register to attend an information session today!

 - Discuss a current issue in education, why you think it is important, and your stance on it.

 - For International Students: Please submit the Request for Form I-20 (for F-1 visa candidates), International Transcript Evaluation, and demonstration of English Language Proficiency.

 Degree requirements, continuance requirements, readmission requirements and course descriptions can be found in the academic catalog here.

 A limited number of seats are available for non-degree students.
 You may begin the program as a non-degree student if you have an application in progress.
 Teachers with provisional or conditional licenses who need a course, currently licensed teachers who need to take a course for license renewal, and other students who only need 1-2 courses are also allowed to take courses as non-degree students.
-For more information on the non-degree option, contact Connie Gallahan, the Assistant Dean of Advising for the College of Education, at 540/286-8030 or email@example.com.
+For more information on the non-degree option, contact Connie Gallahan, the Assistant Dean of Advising for the College of Education, at 540/286-8030 or firstname.lastname@example.org.

 The admission process recognizes candidates with distinguished achievements in one or more of the admissions criteria or on the strength and balance of their records in all areas.
 A wide range of criteria is considered including: